 - Insert simmering basket and put the mince inside the simmering basket.

 - Put your deep steaming tray in place with the potatoes inside.
 Cook for 20 min/steaming temperature/speed 3.
 Break mince up with a spoon carefully half way through cooking.

-- Set your mince aside in your baking dish, preheat your oven to 200 °C and continue to cook potatoes for a further 5 min/steaming temperature/speed 3, or until cooked.
+- Set your mince aside in your baking dish, preheat your oven to 200°C or 400°F and continue to cook potatoes for a further 5 min/steaming temperature/speed 3, or until cooked.

 - Stir through peas and desired amount of gravy (liquid in the mixer bowl) through the mince.